StunnaDawg/Bio-Template-Generator/README.md

 2. CD into the repository on your local machine

-3. Make sure you have nodejs (https://nodejs.org/en/) isntalled
+3. Make sure you have nodejs (https://nodejs.org/en/) installed

-4. Run the command
+4. Run the command 'node index.js' in the CLI
-   '''md
-   node index.js
-   '''

 ## Usage

 1. Questions will appear, type your answers directly into the console